 Pouring Tea

-This dramatic reading is based on the oral histories collected in Johnson’s book, Sweet Tea: Black Gay Men of the South–An Oral History, published by the University of North Carolina Press.
-The oral histories are from black gay men who were born, raised, and continue to live in the South and range in age from 19 to 93.
-This performance covers the following topics: coming of age in the South, religion, sex, transgenderism, love stories, and coming out.
-Johnson embodies these and others’ stories in the show.
-The show is ideal for college campuses and special events.
+Johnson developed this dramatic reading based on the oral histories collected in his book, Sweet Tea: Black Gay Men of the South—An Oral History, published by the University of North Carolina Press.
+The oral histories are from black gay men between the ages of 19 and 93 who were born, raised, and continue to live in the South.
+Johnson’s performance inspired his full-length script, Sweet Tea—A Play.
+Both works dive into the complexities of coming of age in the south, focusing on religion, sex, transgenderism, love stories, and coming out.
+In his dramatic reading, Johnson embodied the stories of people collected in his book.
+For several years, the show toured college campuses and was performed for numerous community groups and special events.

 Reviews